petermattia/petermattia/_posts/2020-04-01-visualizing-covid-19-growth.markdown

 While the daily number of cases was leveling off in Spain and Italy, the daily number of deaths does is still increasing.

-#### Cumulative death rate (case mortality rate)
+#### Cumulative death rate (case fatality rate)

 {% include_relative /covid-19/Cumulative_death_rate.html %}

-- I'm confident that Iran's initial 100% case mortality rate is an artifact of a lack of testing.
+- I'm confident that Iran's initial 100% case fatality rate is an artifact of a lack of testing.
-- Zooming in on the bottom-right of the plot, we see that the case mortality rates differ by an order of magnitude.
+- Zooming in on the bottom-right of the plot, we see that the case fatality rates differ by an order of magnitude.
 Germany is at around 1%, while Italy is close to 12%.
-All of these numbers are certainly upper bounds on the case mortality rate.
+All of these numbers are certainly upper bounds on the case fatality rate.
 Given [Germany's extensive testing](https://www.ft.com/content/6a8d66a4-5862-4937-8d53-b2d10794e795), its numbers are likely more accurate.
-- What's most surprising to me is that the case mortality rate is *increasing* for Italy and Spain.
+- What's most surprising to me is that the case fatality rate is *increasing* for Italy and Spain.
 Is this just an artifact of a focus on treatment, and lack of testing, given the medical crisis?
-- The case mortality rate peaked at 7% in the US in early March and has been largely decreasing since.
+- The case fatality rate peaked at 7% in the US in early March and has been largely decreasing since.
 I assume that this decrease is a result of the extensive testing that has taken place since.